IN SITU | 2016-2026

 CONCERT FOR 52 PHONE BOXES | 2010

-On 15th May 2010 at the annual National Museums Night, at 9pm in the LAAC, Lieu d’Art et Action Contemporaine, Dunkirk, a concert was given by 52 people with a mobile phone and standing at 52 music stands.
-A screen took the place of the bandmaster and diffused a digital timer, which scrolled seconds.
-Every musician played a phone number corresponding to one of phone boxes located between Dunkirk and Toulon, thus playing an inaudible partition.
+On 15th May 2010, during the European Night of Museums, at 9 p.m. at the LAAC, Lieu d’Art et Action Contemporaine (Dunkirk), a concert was performed by 52 people equipped with mobile phones and standing at 52 music stands.
+A screen replaced the conductor and displayed a digital timer counting down the seconds.
+Each musician dialled a telephone number corresponding to one of the phone boxes located between Dunkirk and Toulon, thus performing an inaudible score.

-Movements – calling, waiting, and listening – evoke choreography.
+Movements – calling, waiting, listening – evoke a choreography.

 ONE HOUR GALLERIES | 2009-2010